awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ```
 <a name="viewing-event-history"></a>
 **To view event history about completed or canceled events for your instances using instance metadata**
-You can retrieve information about completed or canceled events for your instances from [instance metadata](ec2-instance-metadata.md) using Instance Metadata Service Version 2 or Instance Metadata Service Version 1\.
+You can retrieve information about completed or canceled events for your instances from [instance metadata](ec2-instance-metadata.md) by using Instance Metadata Service Version 2 or Instance Metadata Service Version 1\.

 IMDSv2